Chaklader/SignalSyncPro/papers/PAPER_2.md

 **Action-Specific Feature Prioritization:**

 The agent demonstrates specialized attention patterns for different actions.
-Continue decisions focus on current phase vehicle detectors (12.01% attention) and phase state, Skip-to-P1 decisions elevate bus waiting time attention (up to 51% in some states), and Next Phase decisions prioritize timing features (17.29% attention).
+Continue decisions focus on current phase vehicle detectors (12.01% attention) and phase state, Skip-to-P1 decisions elevate bus waiting time attention (up to 8.60% in bus scenarios), and Next Phase decisions prioritize timing features (13.78% attention).
 This action-specific specialization validates that the agent learned distinct decision criteria for each action type rather than applying generic logic uniformly.